TOFT Wildlife & Nature Tourism Awards 2025

 Judging Panel

 The international judging panel of experts will be drawn from a range of experiences and backgrounds in tourism, government, business and conservation, both from India and abroad.
-This will be overseen by the Founder of TOFTigers.
+This will be overseen by the TOFT Management.

 Important Notes

-3. Short listed applicants will be notified by 15th November 2024
+3. Shortlisted applicants will be notified by 1st November 2025

-4. Final information must be received by end of October 2024
+4. Final information must be received by the 15th November 2025

-5. The Winners and Runners-Up will be announced on 6th December 2024 at the Awards ceremony in New Delhi
+5. The Winners and Runners Up will be announced on 12th December 2025 at the Awards ceremony in New Delhi

 Rules